Altinn/altinn-studio-docs/content/app/development/ux/styling/_index.en.md

 </Grid>
 ```

-Here, you will have the oppurtunity to control the width of both the outer grid and the inner grid.
+Here, you will have the opportunity to control the width of both the outer grid and the inner grid.
 Example:

 ```json
 {